ITD plans to widen Highway 75

-The Idaho Transportation Department is inviting residents to provide input on a proposed project to widen state Highway 75 south of Ketchum between Elkhorn Road and River Street.
+The public has through Thursday to provide input on the Idaho Transportation Department’s proposed project to widen state Highway 75 south of Ketchum between Elkhorn Road and River Street.

 According to ITD, growth and development have increased congestion on that stretch of road.